ethan-ck/Alexandria/Networking/Wireless.md

 - Service Set Identifier (SSID)
 	- Wireless network's public name
+	- Name of the wireless network
+	- It broadcasts out like a lighthouse

 - Service Set
 	- A group of devices that share an SSID in a network

+- Channels
+	- Frequency is one string constantly moving
+	- A lot of channels for each 2 frequency ranges
+	- Channels can overlap, so 5 GHz introduced more channels
+	- Overlap is bad (Duh)

+- Wireless Architecture
+	- STA
+		- A Station that is usually the host itself
+		- Two modes
+			- Ad hoc network
+				-  uses a mesh topology and communicates with each other
+			- Infrastructure mode
+				- Uses a wireless access point that acts as a hub or switch.
+The access point in the middle acts as a keeper towards all other device
+	- BSS
+		- Basic Service Set
+	- Media Access Control Methods
+		- CSMA/CA
+			- Collision Avoidance that checks to see if there is currently a